Sustainable and responsible investing: how you can make a difference

 When you invest sustainably and responsably, you are investing in companies that are making a positive difference for society, the environment or corporate governance.
 Let’s explore…

-The money that you invest in sustainable funds is invested in carefully selected companies that are conscientious in their dealings with society, the environment and corporate governance.
+The money that you invest in sustainable and responsible funds is invested in carefully selected companies that are conscientious in their dealings with society, the environment and corporate governance.
 If you opt for sustainable investing with ING, you are investing in the following:

 Society, environment and corporate governance

 It doesn't stop there.
-The companies that are taken into ING's selection of sustainable funds also have sustainable practices in other areas.
+The companies that are taken into ING's selection of sustainable and responsible funds also have sustainable practices in other areas.
 Alongside their corporate citizenship undertakings they also have strict rules regarding corporate governance.
 And in addition, they also do their absolute best to reduce their ecological footprint.

 Know what you are investing in

 The sustainable and responsible funds that ING offer strive to invest in companies and organisations pursuing sustainable development:

 - With respect for the environment (for example: water management, management of greenhouse gas emission, a green purchasing policy);

 - With respect for society (for example: good working conditions, a focus on customer satisfaction);